 What causes sprains and injuries?

-Top tips for avoiding and managing sprains and injuries?
+Tips for avoiding and managing sprains and injuries?

-A PRICES approach:
+A PRICE approach:

 - Protecting from further injury.
 Use a support sock or wear high-top footwear that supports the ankle.